Where to find a free bathroom in Paris

 Okay, I know what you’re thinking: how will I find a hospital in Paris when I need a bathroom?
-I’ll agree that hospitals can’t be found on every street, but there are 2 hospitals that are located near big Parisian monuments that you’ll maybe visit.
+I’ll agree that hospitals can’t be found on every street, but there are two hospitals that are located near big Parisian monuments that you’ll maybe visit.

 The public bathrooms in those areas are often crowded, so this is a better option.

 - Hospital Hôtel-Dieu: just on your left when you’re facing Notre-Dame, on the Cité Island

 - Hospital Necker: located next to the Montparnasse Tower in the fifteenth district.
 From the tower, take the Maine Avenue and turn left in Vaugirard street.